Atacama Desert: Abandoned nitrate mining towns

-The desert has rich deposits of copper and other minerals and the world's largest natural supply of sodium nitrate (Chile saltpeter), which was mined on a large scale until the early 1940s.
+The desert has rich deposits of copper and other minerals and the world's largest natural supply of sodium nitrate, which was mined on a large scale until the early 1940s.
 The Atacama border dispute over these resources between Chile and Bolivia began in the 19th century and resulted in the War of the Pacific.

-The desert is littered with about 170 abandoned nitrate (or "saltpeter") mining towns, almost all of which were shut down decades after the invention of synthetic nitrate in Germany in the first decade of the 20th century (see Haber process).
+The desert is littered with about 170 abandoned nitrate mining towns, almost all of which were shut down decades after the invention of synthetic nitrate in Germany in the first decade of the 20th century (see Haber process).
 The towns include Chacabuco, Humberstone, Santa Laura, Pedro de Valdivia, Puelma, María Elena, and Oficina Anita.

 The Atacama Desert is rich in metallic mineral resources such as copper, gold, silver and iron, as well as nonmetallic minerals including important deposits of boron, lithium, sodium nitrate, and potassium salts.
 The Salar de Atacama is where bischofite is extracted.
+The Atacama Desert is also the world's largest source of iodine-bearing minerals, with some areas having iodine concentrations hundreds of times larger than the average levels in Earth's crust.
 These resources are exploited by various mining companies such as Codelco, Lomas Bayas, Mantos Blancos, and Soquimich.

+Pollution

+In recent years, large amounts of used clothing imported from overseas have begun to accumulate in portions of the desert.
+Because of the dry conditions, they do not decompose at the normal rate, and fires have exposed nearby residents to air pollution.

 Astronomical observatories

 Because of its high altitude, nearly nonexistent cloud cover, dry air, and freedom from light pollution and radio interference from widely populated cities and towns, this desert is one of the best places in the world to conduct astronomical observations.
 Hundreds of thousands of stars can be viewed via telescope since the desert experiences more than 200 cloudless nights each year.
 A number of telescopes have been installed to help astronomers from across the globe study the universe.
 A radio astronomy telescope, called the Atacama Large Millimeter Array, built by European countries, Japan, the United States, Canada, and Chile in the Llano de Chajnantor Observatory officially opened on 3 October 2011.
 A number of radio astronomy projects, such as the CBI, the ASTE and the ACT, among others, have been operating in the Chajnantor area since 1999.
 On 26 April 2010, the ESO council decided to build a fourth site, Cerro Armazones, to be home to the Extremely Large Telescope.
 Construction work at the ELT site started in June 2014.
+The Carnegie Institution for Science operates the Las Campanas Observatory with several telescopes in the southern portion of the desert.

 The European Southern Observatory operates three major observatories in the Atacama and is currently building a fourth: